- 1 Article Summary: Moving to Italy from UK

 Applicants must submit proof of income, tax returns, recent bank statements, ID or passport and full property details.
 Approval for mortgages in Italy generally takes four to eight weeks, depending on property valuation and legal checks.
 Early engagement with a mortgage adviser helps align financing with your Italy property purchase.

-For official tax details, visit the Agenzia delle Entrate – Property Tax for taxation on registered and financed property purchases.
+For official tax details, visit the Agenzia delle Entrate – property tax for taxation on registered and financed property purchases.

 Taxes in Italy: Essential Guide for UK Expats